jellyqwq/Mosoteach-Helper/README.md

 ## Mosotech Helper

-This project can automatically fetch quiz and answer the questions at random intervals.
+This project can automatically fetch the quizzes and answer the questions at random intervals.

+## Notice
+Only the quizzes that unlimited time and times of the praticse are available.

 ## Usage
 It will create `config.json` at first run `main.py` that contain setting of the project.